 Series creator Chris Coelen opened up to Entertainment Weekly about what the team looks for when casting the show.
 “We have a great casting department, and they reached out to people who they felt would be genuinely interested in this kind of commitment,” he explained.
 “I think that’s really key; we want people who aren’t just doing it for the attention.
 There’s certainly plenty of places for people who want to do stuff for the attention.
 We wanted to be really dealing with people who were genuinely interested in it.”

 Donna A. Driscoll is the head of casting at Kinetic Content.
-She has previously done casting for “Married at First Sight,” “Little Women: LA,” and “The Biggest Loser.”
+She has previously put together the ensembles of “Married at First Sight,” “Little Women,” and “Spy Games.”
 She was also in the casting department of “The Amazing Race” and “Shear Genius.”

 Driscoll talked to Screen Rant about the casting process, noting that social media plays a big part in the decision-making process.
 “You can tell a lot about a person through the content on their social media, like their personality, their goals, and their interpersonal relationships,” she explained.
 “We look for a myriad of tells about who a person is on their social media, and we do outreach on a grassroots level everywhere.”
 Once her team finds someone to reach out to, the interview process begins.
 “The vetting consists of one phone call at the start, and then a casting producer interview via Skype.
 They would sometimes do two or three of those; it all depends on the person.”